broke-protocol/broke-protocol/docs/Examples/Server/02_Events.md

 > This example will cover the basics of the ``EventsHandler``.
 This class is used for a lot of things including game events, CEF events, and custom events.

 ## What is the ``EventsHandler`` class?
-The ``EventsHandler`` class is a class that allows resources to communicate with eachother, CEF events to be sent from cef to resource, and game events to be handled with.
+The ``EventsHandler`` class is a class that allows resources to communicate with each other, CEF events to Plugins, and game events (Map Trigger objects for example) to callback to your Plugins.
 In this example we are going to show you how to do the following:
 - Register Custom Events & Call them
 - Subscribe to existing events